econnet/econ/econ-1.0.rst

 - is an implicit *promise* to the other contributors
 - to stick to the product until finished

-Contributors don't work for money.
-Contributors work for the product.
+Contributors concentrate on the product.
-Money follows only if a product is finished.
+Money follows only, if a product is finished.

 A dropout contributor still gets money, if the product is finished, but the risk of not getting finished is higher.

 Reliability reduces effort to reorganize.
 Reorganization effort is done by the bottom econ.
-Being unreliable
+Not being reliable

 - gives the bottom econ a bigger share of profit
 - reduces the overall profit/work ratio

-.. _`dcontrol`:
+.. _`dprocess`:

-Control
+Process
 -------

-Motivated by `pnoboss`_.
+Motivated by `pnoboss`_, `pfair`_.

+.. _`do`:

+:do: equality

+In an econ lattice, no one has control over someone else.
+There is **no boss**, neither in an econ, nor in the econ lattice.

+Control may refer to controlling the product-related content.

+Someone initiating or coordinating does not decide, but mediates an agreement.
+The less coordination needed, the better.
+The `repo`_ should contain all the information to do without coordination.

 .. _`dk`:

 :dk: choice

-In an econ lattice, no one has control over someone else.

-Control refers to controlling the product related work.
-Content is controlled by the contributor of the content.
+The content is created according `pdt`_ in all layer

+- plan: motivate
+- do: fix specification (spec)
+- test: check actual result with spec

 The product to a large part determines the work that needs to be done.

-Contributors

-- choose work and/or
-- agree on who does what and/or
-- use a mediator to come to an agreement
+Based on the existing plans in the repo,
+*contributors choose work*.
+An existing product contributor may have brought the project to attention before that.

+There are no predefined roles.

 .. _`dp`: